Home

 Statistical Estimation

-A partitioned solution of the normal equations is performed by MicroCosm®.
+A partitioned solution of the normal equations is performed by MicroCosm® POD.
 This permits the separation of parameters into a global set and an arc set thus allowing the processing of more than one arc at a time.
-MicroCosm® has also been designed to permit the simultaneous inclusion in a single arc of up to 99 satellites.
-This capability permits the modeling and estimation of the entire Global Positioning System constellation of satellites.
+MicroCosm® POD has also been designed to permit the simultaneous inclusion in a single arc of over 100 satellites.
+This capability permits the modeling and estimation of entire GNSS constellations of satellites.

 Additional Cost MicroCosm® Support Programs

-• FormSP3 - Put trajectory in GPS SP3 format,
+• FormSP3 - Put trajectory in GNSS SP3 format,

 • NavMsg - Convert SP3 to RINEX Navigation,